Lanka Templeman Existential Person Centred Therapist. BSc(Hons) PGdip

 Training, qualifications & experience

-Before starting private practice, I worked as a student counsellor for London Metropolitan University, and a staff counsellor at Mayday Hospital.
-I currently work for Carers Support West Sussex as a volunteer counsellor and a paid assessor.
+Before starting private practice, I worked as a student counsellor for London Metropolitan University, a staff counsellor at Mayday Hospital and for Carers Support West Sussex as a counsellor and assessor.

 I am a member of the BACP and am guided by and adhere, to their guidelines for ethical practice